lammps/lammps/doc/src/fix_bond_create.rst

 and 1.0.
 A uniform random number between 0.0 and 1.0 is generated and the eligible bond is only created if the random number < fraction.

+The *aconstrain* keyword is only available when LAMMPS was built with the FixBondCreateAngle class.
-The *aconstrain* keyword allows to specify a minimal and maximal angle *amin* and *amax* between the two prospective bonding partners and a third particle that is already bonded to one of the two partners.
+It allows to specify a minimal and maximal angle *amin* and *amax* between the two prospective bonding partners and a third particle that is already bonded to one of the two partners.
 Such a criterion can be important, for instance when new angle